zulip/zulip-mobile/docs/howto/ios-tips.md

 If it's your first time installing an app on an iOS device, you need to obtain Apple Developer credentials that will allow you to sign the app.
 Register at https://developer.apple.com.
-Then use your Apple ID in Xcode and choose it as your `Signing > Team` for both ZulipMobile and ZulipMobileTests.
+Then use your Apple ID in Xcode and choose it as your `Signing > Team` for ZulipMobile.

 ### Tips when running on your iOS device
 When you change the BundleIdentifier and Team (required in order to run on a device),